What happens on the day and what to bring

 Breaks and refreshments

-There is an optional short 5-minute scheduled break between the Professional Dilemmas and the Clinical Problem-Solving paper.
-In instances where a break of longer than 5 minutes is taken, the excess time will be automatically taken off the available time for the Clinical Problem-Solving paper when you commence it.
+There is a short 5-minute scheduled break between the Professional Dilemmas and the Clinical Problem-Solving paper.
+In instances where a break of longer than 5 minutes is taken, the test will automatically be revoked.

 If you chose to take the optional scheduled break, your computer will be locked by the invigilator for security purposes.
 Once you have completed your break, you will need to ask the invigilator to unlock your computer before you can continue with the MSRA.

-You may leave the assessment room for an unscheduled water or a comfort break, but no additional time will be allowed in your assessment.
+You may leave the assessment room for an unscheduled water or a comfort break, however the time will be deducted from your assessment.
 If you wish to leave the room, you must ask the invigilator.

 You are prohibited from taking food and drink into the assessment room and you will not be permitted to eat whilst in the assessment centre.